< back

 Most employers were correctly aware they were responsible for carrying out checks, with 89% saying that all employers in the UK had a responsibility to carry them out.
 However, 62% incorrectly thought that recruitment agencies had this responsibility, 48% believed it was the Home Office, 46% mistakenly said employees themselves and 44% wrongly said subcontractors.

-You can read Alexander Finch’s analysis of the research in his article in Personnel Today.
-He writes: “There have been digital developments and changes to RTW guidance in recent years and since the pandemic, yet keeping on top of these and carrying out checks properly shouldn’t be too complicated.
+You can also read our analysis of the research in our article in Personnel Today: “there have been digital developments and changes to RTW guidance in recent years and since the pandemic, yet keeping on top of these and carrying out checks properly shouldn’t be too complicated.
 Nonetheless this survey confirms many employers are making mistakes which can lead to devastating consequences.

 Send us an enquiry.
 We will get back to you shortly.